Stuff on the Wireless

 Radio 4's Excess Baggage, or its precursor, Breakaway.
 Snowboarding in middle age, queuejumping at Disney, watching AC vs Inter at San Siro.
 Actually hard work, but no-one believes me.

-Radio 1 was pretty frivolous.
+was pretty frivolous.
 But as part of it I went to refugee camps in Uganda and Saudi Arabia, and charity projects in India and Guatamala; I also went to the first Gulf War (before it started I hasten to add) and the Falklands.

-One day I found myself producing a live Proclaimers track for the Guinness World Record for the fastest single from recording to being pressed on vinyl.
+for the fastest single from recording to being pressed on vinyl.
 Took two and a half hours, the duration of a show.
 This in itself probably now qualifies for the record for being the most rapidly technologically antiquated stunt in the book.

 On another day, I found myself producing a track with the Pet Shop Boys.
 It took a long day in the old Maida Vale studios.
 This lives on as part of their B-side compilation album.
 In an odd twist I was just synching up the link to the album with the picture on 28th August 2019 and found this on their website as their "On This Day in PSB History" item for that day (God's Honest Truth):